Any Server with Files.com Agent

 Save the Connection to continue.

-Download the Configuration File
+### Download the Configuration File

 Edit the agent connection in your Mover account and locate the link for *Download Configuration File*.
 This file contains options for the agent, like the size and location of logs and whether the agent can be automatically updated.

-Download and Install the Agent Executable
+### Download and Install the Agent Executable

-Download the agent executable for your system from the official download location.
-Choose the version that matches your operating system and save it to the same location as your configuration file on the host system, then install the Agent as a system service following the instructions for Windows, macOS or Linux.
+Download the agent executable for your system from the [official download location](https://filescorp.hosted-by-files.com/builds/files-agent-server/latest).
+Choose the version that matches your operating system and save it to the same location as your configuration file on the host system, then install the Agent as a system service following the instructions for [Windows](/connections/any-server-with-files.com-agent/install-files.com-agent-on-windows.md), [macOS](/connections/any-server-with-files.com-agent/install-files.com-agent-on-mac.md), or [Linux](/connections/any-server-with-files.com-agent/installing-files.com-agent-on-linux.md).

-Verify Your Connection Status
+### Verify Your Connection Status

 After you create the Connection in Mover, then install and start the Files.com Agent service on your host machine, check your connection record in Mover.
 If the *Status* shows *Connected*, then your connection is ready to use.

 If the Status shows Waiting for connection, check that the agent service is currently running on the host.
-You do not need

-Check For Case Sensitivity
+## Check For Case Sensitivity

 Be aware of case sensitivity differences when copying, moving, or syncing files and folders between connections.
-Copying items from a system which is not case sensitive to another that is case sensitive could result in 1 item being treated as 2 different ones, such as attempting to overwrite MyFile.txt with myfile.txt .
+Copying items from a system which is not case sensitive to another that is case sensitive could result in 1 item being treated as 2 different ones, such as attempting to overwrite `MyFile.txt` with `myfile.txt` .&#x20;

 In the other direction, copying from a case sensitive system to another that is not case sensitive can cause files to be overwritten, and folders to have their contents merged, if their case *insensitive* names are a match.

-Check the documentation on your host system to determine if you might need to account for case sensitivity differences.
+Check the documentation on your host system to determine if you need to account for case sensitivity differences.